 8. The oceans are vast.

 A container ship travels the equivalent of three-quarters of the way to the moon and back in one year during its regular travel across the oceans.

 Shipping companies are so secretive and private that, for example, the official Greek shipowners’ association refuses to reveal how many members it actually has.
 And, George points out, that’s not considered weird in the industry.

 10. Shipworker demographics are extremely predictable

-On average, the typical shipworker is a male Filipino; Filipinos make up one third of all shipworkers, and men constitute 98 percent of the work force.
+On average, the typical shipworker is a male Filipino; Filipinos make up one-third of all ship workers, and men constitute 98% of the workforce.
 As a British, white female, author Rose George was thus very much an outlier on her sea journeys.